RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD99954/README.md

 # ROHM BD99954 Charger IC Linux device drivers.

-The device driver for BD99954 is sent to Linux community and is - as writing of this - present in power-supply tree ifor-next branch (with some corrections in regulators tree).
+The device driver for BD99954 is sent to Linux community and is - as writing of this - present in power-supply tree for-next branch (with some corrections in regulators tree).
 The driver should be merged to mainline Linux v5.8.

 ## ACPI
-Community driver (as of writing this) does not support ACPI.
-There is a early version of this driver with ACPI support - but it has not been actively maintained.
-It might be safer and cheaper to add ACPI support to community kernel.
+Community driver (as writing of this) does not support ACPI.
+There is an early version of this driver with ACPI support - but it has not been actively maintained.
+We can provide it to you but it might be safer (and cheaper) to add ACPI support to community kernel.

 If you need ACPI and don't feel comfortable adding ACPI support yourself you can contact Mr. Koki Okada (koki.okada(at)fi.rohmeurope.com) to discuss the possibility of us integrating the driver to your system.
-We can also provide you the old development driver if requested - but please treat that as a reference design only.

 Power-supply Linux development tree:
 ```